 | UBS | CHF 5–7 | Yes | Full-service banking, international transfers |

-| Zürcher Kantonalbank (ZKB) | CHF 0–5 | Limited | Free if based in Zurich, strong local reputation |
+| Zürcher Kantonalbank (ZKB) | CHF 0–5 | Limited | Free account if based in Zurich |

-| Raiffeisen | CHF 3–5 | Limited | Cooperative bank, competitive rates |
+| Raiffeisen | CHF 3–5 | Limited | Strong regional presence, cooperative model |

-| Neon (neobank) | CHF 0 | Yes (app only) | Zero fees, modern app — no branch access |
+| Neon (neobank) | CHF 0 | Yes (app only) | Zero fees, fast setup — no branch access |

 | Yuh (neobank) | CHF 0 | Yes (app only) | Free account plus built-in investing features |

 Documents required: Passport, registration confirmation (or permit), and employment contract.
-Traditional banks require an in-person appointment for first account opening.

 4. Get a Swiss Phone Number